tretoby/Azure-Goat/README.md

 While the virtual machine is deploying navigate to Microsoft Sentinal
 ![image](https://github.com/user-attachments/assets/9cdd5cbe-fc37-4d96-81a7-86452ec14e9a)

-creat log analytics workspace using the resource group created in the virtual machine setup
+create log analytics workspace using the resource group created in the virtual machine setup
 ![image](https://github.com/user-attachments/assets/2cdc5ee0-60a0-41e9-9244-a81485c054ff)

 deploy workspace